Many of the countries which make up the African Union (AU) have been silent, and have said little publicly.

-I have been looking at the vote tallies for the block of African nations which make up to AU to see how they voted.
-As I have tried to understand why many dodged the issue altogether by not taking a firm position and choosing instead to abstain, it is interesting to see which countries voted Yes, which ones voted No and those that abstained.
+I have been looking at the vote tallies for the block of African nations that make up AU to see how they voted.
+As I have tried to understand why many dodged the issue altogether by not taking a firm position and choosing instead to abstain, it is interesting to see which countries voted Yes, which ones voted No, and those that abstained.

 And this leads to many other questions.

-Why for example would Zimbabwe vote No, while Niger, Nigeria and Cameroon voted Yes.
-Why would Uganda, Rwanda, Senegal, Mali , Kenya, Ethiopia, South Sudan and South Africa abstain, while Chad, Benin and Central African Republic voted Yes on the matter.
+Why for example would Zimbabwe vote No, while Niger, Nigeria, and Cameroon voted Yes.
+Why would Uganda, Rwanda, Senegal, Mali, Kenya, Ethiopia, South Sudan, and South Africa abstain, while Chad, Benin, and the Central African Republic voted Yes on the matter?
 And why did others simply abstain rather than voting Yes or No.

 Does this make a difference, one might ask.

 While questions like this linger, the crisis bears its own ramifications for the continent.

 Writing for the Kenya Daily Nation, Peter Kagwanja states:

 “Pundits have ruled out a Cold War redux.
 But the Crimean conflict is a game-changer in the global order of things, with far-reaching implications for Africa.
 Analysts are focusing on the implications of the Crimean referendum to Africa’s ethnically divided states.